notdragan/notdragan/README.md

 Student in Industrial and Computer Engineering
 ----------------------------------------------

 During lockdown, I developped a passion for coding and everything IT related (making softwares, building game launchers...)
-It was really a turning point in my life as I had finally found my dream job: being a developper.
+It was a real a turning point in my life as I had finally found my dream job: being a developper.
 But it was just before graduating from high school that I thought: why not reaching higher than just being a regular developper, why not being an engineer?
 And here I am, studying at Lille Central's (IG2I) school.
 It has, for now, been the greatest experience of my life, and I am really greatful for that!

 * 🌍  I'm based in France
 * ✉️  You can contact me at [dragan.ig2i@gmail.com](mailto:dragan.ig2i@gmail.com)